jadijadi/lpic1book/content/1036_modify_process_execution_priorities.md

 ### Changing priorities

-The `renice` command can change the _niceness_ of running processes:
+The `renice` command can be used to change the _niceness_ of your running processes (or others if you are root):

 ```text
 $ ps -ef | grep firefox